 Meet Our Team

 Until further notice, due to the coronavirus pandemic, all sessions are being conducted via teletherapy.
-We have two options.
 We are using a secure HIPAA compliant site called Doxy.me, where you would need to use a computer with a camera and a video session would be done.
 Your therapist would email you the link to your sessions.
 Or you can do Facetime.
-Carefirst and Cigna cover teletherapy.
-In some cases Carefirst has been covering the co-pays for teletherapy.
-If you have United Healthcare, it depends which plan you have if teletherapy is covered, so please call them and check.
-If United Healthcare does not cover teletherapy, we are offering a significant discount rate of $75 per session.
 There is no cancellation fee for anything coronavirus related.
-We have been doing teletherapy for about a month, and things are running very smoothly and we are accepting new clients.
+We have been doing telehealth since MARCH, and things are running smoothly.
+We are accepting new clients.
 Covid 19 has altered practically every aspect of our lives, but it is still possible to work on your mental health and relationships in quarantine.

 Alicia Dacey, Licensed Clinical Marriage Family & Therapist.

 As a Licensed Clinical Marriage and Family Therapist, I offer individual, marital/couple, and family therapy.
 I am committed to providing you with a safe, caring and trusting environment to address your unique situation.
 The process of therapy can support and encourage self-discovery, personal growth, self-reflection, insight, personal fulfillment, and relationship enhancement.
 I invite you to call me for a free phone consultation to see if my services may be a good fit for what you are looking for.
 I am accepting new clients into my practice at this time.
 I have daytime and evening weekday hours available.